What’s the problem?

 What you can do to help

-You can put lightly soiled pizza boxes, envelopes with windows, junk mail, bus and train tickets, cereal and handkerchief boxes, loo rolls and cardboard Amazon packaging into your green recycling bin.
+You can put lightly soiled pizza boxes, envelopes with windows, junk mail, bus and train tickets, cereal and handkerchief boxes, loo rolls, cardboard Amazon packaging and even empty cartons (Tetra Pak) into your green recycling bin.

 Some people tell us paper and cardboard is produced in rooms around the house where it is harder to collect – like the bathroom for example.
 Recyclable items can be set aside or separated once the bin is filled.

 what goes in the green recycling bin and get collection day reminders download the

 Leeds Bin app now.